qjpcpu/ergo-extensions/README.md

     - Maintains PID→Name and Name→PID maps
     - Stores a snapshot (`ProcessInfoList`) in-memory and updates the `AddressBook`
     - Syncs process snapshots or deltas with other nodes (request/reply with forwarding)
-    - If `PersistAddressBook` is enabled, persists local named processes into storage instead of keeping per-node snapshots
+    - If `AddressBookStorage` is configured, persists local named processes into storage for fallback lookups
     - Answers calls: `MessageLocate{Name}` → node, `MessageGetAddressBook{}` → `MessageAddressBook{Book IAddressBook}`
   - `DaemonMonitorProcess` (`extensions_daemon`):
     - Subscribes to registrar events for leader election and membership changes